intelligent-machine-learning/dlrover/docs/online_learning.md

-# Introduction to Develop Online Learnin Model with DLRover
+# Introduction to Develop Online Learning Model with DLRover
-The document describes pre-requisites for online learning and how to develop online learning model with DLRover.
+This document describes the prerequisites to build an industrial online deep learning system, and what DLRover can help.

 ## A Stable Running Environment
 Online Learning is a long running job since it needs to learn from the lastest data and export model for serving as soon as possible.